AjStyles20/cpp-journey/Stage06_Algorithms & Data Structures II/05_Algorithm Comparison/README.md

 ## Notes
 - Bubble Sort is only run for arrays up to 10,000 elements due to its inefficiency.
 - STL sort is used as a reference for optimal performance.
-- You can modify the `sizes` vector to test other data sizes.
+- You can modify the `sizes` vector to test other data sizes

----

-This